The Hanover Insurance Group claims the future of work

 Looking forward, The Hanover will continue to provide feedback and partner with the Ceridian team to improve the technology through first-hand experience.

 “The relationship we have with Ceridian is a very solid give-and-take.
-We spend a lot of time outlining what our challenges are, and Ceridian works to serve up solutions,” says Bailey.
-“We look at things from a long-term perspective — not only what the tool can do today, but where we want the tool to be in the future.
-Change is inevitable in the HR space, and having a partner like Ceridian allows us to meet the needs of the future workforce.”
+We spend lots of time identifying what our priorities and challenges are, and Ceridian works to understand and serve up solutions aligned to our needs,” says Patronas.
+“We look at things from both a short- and long-term perspective – not only what the tool can do for us today, but what we need to build for the future.
+Change and disruption is a constant in human resources and having a partner like Ceridian allows us to evolve our capabilities and practices to meet the needs of the future workforce.”